jimanx2/newrelic-plugin-agent/README.rst

 Addendum
 ========

-This repo adds compatibility of couchdb 2.x for newrelic-plugin-agent use `python setup.py install` to build and install the plugin
+This repo adds compatibility of couchdb 2.x for newrelic-plugin-agent.

+use `python setup.py install` to build and install the plugin

 NewRelic Plugin Agent